sjhoran/httpttsd/README.txt

 And a wav file will be returned providing all the information was valid.
 If you specify and unknown voice, the system's default voice will be used.

+To avoid plain text being misinterpreted as SSML markup, < and > are replaced with the literal strings " less than " and " greater than " respectively.
+If you would like to provide SSML to the server, you can set the optional POST variable "ssml" and set it to non-zero.

 To get a list of available voices, you can visit http://10.0.0.1:8256/voices

+Special Notes:

+I have included a tts_sed() function which you can use to perform any operations you desire on the text before it is converted to speech.

+I have included commented out examples for handling various emoticons.

+Please note that the tts_sed() function is bypassed for SSML text.

 Why was httpttsd written?